-(a) COM: It stands for common and is almost connected to ground or considered as a -ve connection of a circuit.
-We generally insert the black color probe into COM port.
+(a) COM: It stands for common and is almost connected to the ground or considered as a -ve connection of a circuit.
+We generally insert the black color probe into the COM port.

 In the box of a digital multimeter, we got leads of different colors.
 Here we are going to explain these leads in detail.
 DMM leads are subdivided into four parts:

 - Connected to voltage, resistance, or ampere port.